-Miss Roberts is the SENDCO.
-She has taught in a range of mainstream schools within the last 12 years and has a further 10 years' experience working within Behaviour Support and via Teaching Assistant roles across varying settings.
-Miss Roberts has also completed the nationally recognised SENDCO qualification; the NASENCo Certificate.
-Her SEND expertise and knowledge has been developed through this experience as well as through teaching, training and liaison.
+Mrs Hamilton is the SENDCo.
+She has taught in a range of mainstream schools in different authorities for 27 years and held the role of SENDCO for 14 years.
+Her SEND expertise has been developed through this experience as well as through teaching, training and liaison.
 She has fostered strong links and liaises closely with a range of professionals from other agencies to ensure the best possible outcomes for our SEND pupils.
 As SENDCO she attends relevant Local Authority training and meetings and delivers training to teaching and support staff at Coalway.